-Working towards Sustainability in Ladakh
+Working towards sustainability in the high Himalayas

-ZERo waste ladakh
+Zero waste ladakh

 Ladakh is a high altitude, desert region in the Indian Himalayas, known for its breathtaking landscapes and extremely harsh winters.
 Due to its inaccessible geographical location, Ladakh remained cut off from the rest of the country until as late as the 1970s. ...